Last Updated on 13 February 2026 by Cycloscope

 8. Visas

-Being Italians, dealing with visas is usually pretty straightforward for us, The Italian passport is one of the strongest passports in the world, with a Visa-free score of 161, meaning that we are not requested to apply for visas in 161 countries!
+Being Italians, dealing with visas is usually pretty straightforward for us.
+The Italian passport is one of the strongest in the world, with a Visa-free score of 161, meaning we do not need to apply for visas to 161 countries!

-We can’t even imagine what is it like for citizens of countries with weak passports, such as China, the Philippines, Uzbekistan, and many others.
-Basically, more than 85% of the world’s population has to undergo stressful bureaucratic hassles in order to just travel to other countries.
+We can’t even imagine what it is like for citizens of countries with weak passports, such as China, the Philippines, Uzbekistan, and many others.
+Basically, more than 85% of the world’s population has to endure stressful bureaucratic hassles to travel to other countries.

 Still, we are very grateful to be among the few lucky ones.